powderflask/cms-imagekit/README.rst

 Currently in development - DO NOT USE for production sites!

 NOTE: Requires fix for django-cms issue #588 (hopefully in trunk soon).
+      *** also waiting on update to django-imagekit

 Features
 ========

 * Named "presets" define image processing rules.
-* Content editors can choose which preset to display image with
+* Content editors select which preset to display image with
 * Picutre plugin extends and replaces the django-cms Picture plugin to add an imagekit preset.
+* Roll-your-own - abstract base class allows you to roll your own plugin for any class with an ImageField (sample app included)
 * Built on top of the lightweight, extensible `django-imagekit <http://hg.driscolldev.com/django-imagekit>`_ module.

 Dependencies
 ============

 * django-cms 2.1+
-* django-imagekit 0.3.3+
+* django-imagekit 0.3.4+ ***
 * python 2.5+

 License